PinakaMalupetnaServer/PMnS-TexturePacks/README.md

 Official Repository of PMnS texture Packs

 ## How to check the packs?
-There are multiple branches, and it correspondong tot he events on the server.
+There are multiple branches, and it corresponds on the events on the server.